Kalleculated/FFT-Analysator/docs/user_guide_analysis_functions.md

 The function does not have symmetry (\(\psi_{xy}(\tau) = \psi_{yx}(-\tau)\)).

 **Power Spectral Density**:
-The power spectral density (or simply, power spectrum) for a signal is referred to as the autoleistungsspektrum and indicates the distribution of the power of the signal across different frequencies and can be derived from the autocorrelation function:
+The power spectral density (or simply, power spectrum) for a signal indicates the distribution of the power of the signal across different frequencies and can be derived from the autocorrelation function:

 $$
 S_{xx}(f) = \int_{-\infty}^{+\infty} \psi(\tau)e^{-j2\pi f\tau}d\tau.